bbauska/W3Cx-3of5/README.md

 The HTML5 specification says that &quot;each sectioning element potentially has a heading and has also an outline associated&quot;.

-&lt;h1&gt;\...&lt;h6&gt; are called **headings**, and define the header of a section (whether explicitly marked up using sectioning content elements, or implied by the heading content itself).
+&lt;h1&gt;&period;&period;&period;&lt;h6&gt; are called <b>headings</b>, and define the header of a section (whether explicitly marked up using sectioning content elements, or implied by the heading content itself).
 This means that:

 ```
 <body>